4.94 from 142 votes

 Frequently Asked Questions

-Can I make this recipe without a food processor?
+How do I make scones without a food processor?

-If baking from the refrigerator, you can follow the scone recipe as written.
+If baking from the refrigerator, you can follow the recipe as written.
 If baking from frozen, the scones may need a few extra minutes in the oven.
 I always wait until just before baking before brushing them with cream and sprinkling with sugar.

-Can I freeze scones after baking?
+Can I freeze after baking?

 Yes!
 To freeze baked scones, let them cool completely after baking.
 Once they’ve cooled, transfer them to an airtight container (I like to loosely wrap each scone in wax paper or parchment paper so they don’t stick together) and enjoy within 3 months.